 Maybe your cupboards are full of Halloween candy in anticipation of the big day; maybe you're throwing a Halloween bash—whatever the reason, you probably have an excess of fun-size chocolate bars on hand.
 And while we wouldn't necessarily recommend getting sloshed while you're manning the front door Halloween night, we must say: booze makes Halloween candy taste better.

-We recently pillaged the liquor cabinet to put this theory to the test, aiming to find the perfect match between a few classic Halloween candies their ideal spirit pairing.
+We recently pillaged the liquor cabinet to put this theory to the test, aiming to find the perfect match between a few classic Halloween candies and the booze we had on hand.
 What should you drink with a Snickers, bourbon or rye?
 Which alcohol is best sipped with Junior Mints?
 We have all the answers for you here today.

 Hershey's Chocolate Bars

 Let's start with the basics.
 Hershey's bars are creamy, sweet (and ok, a little waxy.)
 Our first thought was to pair it with rum— and it does latch in nicely to the creamy, buttery texture of aged rum (we tasted it with Ron Abuelo Anejo.)
 The vanilla flavors from oak aging are just right with the vanilla flavor in the chocolate.
 But when we tasted the Hershey's with Cruzan Black Strap Rum, we were blown away.
 "I didn't know Hershey's chocolate could taste this good," said one taster.
 The spicy, molasses-laced flavor of the Cruzan deepened the chocolate flavors of the candy.
 This quickly became a favorite of the lineup, even though we usually tend to save our Hershey's bars for s'mores.